-7.1.15.8 Stop mode and wake-up feature
+7.1.14.8 Stop mode and wake-up feature

 During Stop mode operation, the transmitter of the physical layer is disabled.
 The receiver is still active and able to detect wake-up events on the LIN bus line.
-A dominant level longer than t{PROPWL} followed by a rising edge generates a wake-up interrupt, and is reported in the Interrupt Source register (ISR).
-Also see Figure 11, page 21.
+A dominant level longer than t{PROPWL} followed by a rising edge generates a wake-up interrupt, and is reported in the Interrupt Source Register (ISR).
+See Figure 11.

-7.1.15.9 Sleep mode and wake-up feature
+7.1.14.9 Sleep mode and wake-up feature

 During Sleep mode operation, the transmitter of the physical layer is disabled.
 The receiver must be active to detect wake-up events on the LIN bus line.
-A dominant level longer than T{PROPWL} followed by a rising edge generates a system wake-up (Reset), and is reported in the Interrupt Source register (ISR).
-Also see Figure 10, page 21.
+A dominant level longer than t{PROPWL} followed by a rising edge generates a system wake-up (Reset), and is reported in the Interrupt Source Register (ISR).
+See Figure 10.